Verney-Carron: History

 In 1963, Verney-Carron absorbed SIFARM, a combination of the venerable manufacturers Berthon Frères, Francisque Darne, Didier-Drevet, Gerest and Ronchard-Cizeron, along with the famous barrel maker Jean Breuil.
 The Sagittaire, the first mass-produced French over-and-under shotgun, was brought out in 1966 and immediately became a real market leader, and production doubled from 1970 to 1975.
 However, the company closing down the facilities at Cours Fauriel to concentrate operations at the mechanical workshops of Boulevard Thiers during a very difficult period followed up to the 1980s.
 During this period, Verney-Carron won the contract for the manufacture of sub-assemblies for FAMAS, the new assault rifle for the French Army.
 This arrangement lasted over ten years and contributed to total renovation of the company's quality control, and allowed Verney-Carron to expand steadily in a continually depressed market.

 In 1985, an over & under Sagittaire with a light alloy receiver was introduced, and was an immediate success that ensured the Sagittaire's retaining its No. 1 market position.
 Three years later in 1988, the new Super 9 was introduced in the "Trap" model, and was followed by many others, notably the "Plume" ("featherweight") model in 1993.
 The Super 9 gradually replaced the older Sagittaire line, but one model, the "Double Express", was introduced in 1989, which, added to the "Impact" rifle, improved the sales of rifled firearms.
 A new Sagittaire model called the "Nouvelle Technologie" was introduced in 1994, and was lauded by the whole hunting press and enthusiastically taken up by hunters.

 In 1990, the marketing of a brand new defensive weapon called the "Flash-Ball" started, and has since been adopted by several police and law enforcement agencies.
 In 1999, a new Flash-Ball intended for the security sector, called the "Super Pro", would slowly become one of the basic weapons for the French National Police and is pending to be equipped by the Municipal Police.
 A new bolt-action rifle, the Impact Plus, came out in 1996.
 In 2000, the Impact Auto carbine, the first and only automatic hunting carbine manufactured in France, was launched building on the success of the Impact Plus.

+On 11 February 2025, the company has declared insolvency and requested judicial reorganization.
+On 13 February 2025, the Saint-Étienne Commercial Court authorised the opening of a receivership procedure for Verney-Carron, aiming to secure its future.
+The company, which suffered a €4.54 million loss in 2023, is in discussions with a major arms manufacturer, reportedly the Belgian FN Browning Group.